Madame Favart: Synopsis

 By act 2, Hector and Suzanne are wed, and he has begun work in Douai, with the Favarts playing his servants.
 Pontsablé arrives unannounced and invites himself to stay with the new police lieutenant and his wife; so Madame Favart is obliged to again impersonate Hector's wife while her husband interrupts the Governor's advances at strategic moments.
-Madame Favart pretends to faint when the Governor tells her that her knows where Favart is in hiding.
+Madame Favart pretends to faint when the Governor tells her that he knows where Favart is in hiding.
 At a reception for Hector as the new police lieutenant, the Governor arrives, with Mme.
 Favart in yet another disguise, this time the Comtesse de Montgriffon, who persuades Pontsablé that the real Madame Favart is on the road to Saint-Omer.
 Pontsablé dashes off in pursuit, only to return in company with the real Comtesse de Montgriffon who has told him that Madame Favart is disguised as a servant-girl, who is now Suzanne in disguise.
 He arrests her, believing her to be Madame Favart and sends her to the Camp of Maréchal de Saxe in Fontenoy.

 The third act takes place in the camp at Fontenoy where Cotignac announces that Parisian star Mme.
 Favart will perform in La Chercheuse d'esprit by her husband.
 Suzanne is anxious that if she has to go on stage it will be obvious that she is not the actress.
 Now Hector and Justine arrive at the camp disguised as a pair of Tyroleans; she is amazed to see that she is billed to appear before the camp, including the King.
 She goes to his tent to try to explain her situation, but the monarch believes that she is just acting.
 Just as Pontsablé is about to wreak vengeance on Suzanne and Hector, Madame Favart pulls a note from a bouquet given by the King announcing the resignation of the Governor.
 Hector and Suzanne are now free to go and Favart is appointed as the manager of the Opéra-Comique.